Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Zombies in the Heartland

-Like most fads, the zombie trend eventually got beat into the dirt by over-saturation, and by 2016 it seemed as if the community had moved on.
+Like most fads, the zombie trend eventually got beat into the dirt by over-saturation.
+By 2016, it seemed as if most of the community had moved on.

-Though The Walking Dead drags on (for one more season anyway), ratings have been on the decline.
+Though The Walking Dead keeps dragging on in some form or another, ratings have been on the decline.

 The Walking Dead Main Cast Season 11